Quantitative Darboux theorems in contact geometry: Introduction

 \subsection{Direct geometric methods for estimating the Darboux radius}

-We now discuss a method for estimating $\delta(M^\hdim,\xi)$ in higher dimensions.
-This strategy is more geometric and direct that the one used in \cite{EKM-sphere} to bound the Darboux radius in dimension 3, as it does not use holomorphic curves or classification results.
-We want a control on the Darboux radius using control on curvature and the rotation speed $\theta'$.
-Note that, if $\M$ is a bound on sectional curvature then both $1/\theta'$ and $1/\sqrt \M$ behave like lengths under homothety (constant rescaling of the metric).
+We now discuss a method for estimating $\delta(\xi, g)$ in higher dimensions.
+This strategy is more geometric and direct than the one used in \cite{EKM-sphere} to bound the Darboux radius in dimension 3, as it does not use holomorphic curves or classification results.
+We want a control on the Darboux radius using control on curvature, the rotation speed $\theta'$ and the tensor $[J, J]$ (the later measures how far is the induced CR structure from being integrable, see Section~\ref{S:compatible_metrics} for definitions).
+Note that, if $\M$ is a bound on sectional curvature then $1/\theta'$, $\|[J, J]\|$ and $1/\sqrt \M$ behave like lengths under homothety (constant rescaling of the metric).
 This explains the appearance of such terms in the following estimate.
-It is also expected that the estimate deteriorates when the rotation speed increases or when one widen the sectional curvature interval.
+It is also expected that the estimate deteriorates when the rotation speed increases or when one widens the sectional curvature interval but also when $\|[J, J]\|$ increases since compatible metrics are less tied to the contact structure for non-integrable CR structures.

 \begin{theorem} Let $(M^\hdim,\xi)$ be a $(2n + 1)$--dimensional contact manifold and $(\alpha, g, J)$ be a complete compatible metric structure for $\xi$ with rotation speed $\theta'$.
-If the sectional curvature of $g$ is contained in the interval $[-\M, \M]$ for some positive $\M$ then
+If the sectional curvature of $g$ is contained in the interval $[-K,K]$ for some positive $K$ then

-where $c_n := 1/(192(1+2n(n-1))\sqrt{n})$ depends only on dimension. \end{theorem} Theorem~\ref{thm:GeometricDarbouxHigher} is a better, but more technical, bound on $\delta(\xi,g) $ and is proven in Section~\ref{sec:darboux} after the explicit quantities used in the better estimate are explained, but the main point is the existence of an {\em explicit} bound rather than its precise expression. \begin{remark} {\em Since every contact structure has a compatible metric structure, this theorem always produces an explicit bound on the Darboux radius in terms of Riemannian curvature information. } \end{remark}
+where $[J,J]$ is the Nijenhuis torsion of the complex structure $J$ on $\xi$. \end{theorem} Theorem~\ref{thm:GeometricDarbouxHigher} is a better, but more technical, bound on $\delta(\xi,g) $ and is proven in Section~\ref{sec:darboux} after the explicit quantities used in the better estimate are explained, but the main point is the existence of an {\em explicit} bound rather than its precise expression. \begin{remark} Since every contact structure has a compatible metric structure, this theorem always produces an explicit bound on the Darboux radius in terms of Riemannian curvature information. \end{remark}

 In dimension 3 we can improve the bound on $\delta(\xi,g)$ coming from these geometric methods.